Create Your Event Book a Demo Sign in

 Most interesting features:

-7. Connected Papers
+7. Connected Papers (Explore academic papers)

-Connected Papers is a web-based application that provides a uniquely visual representation of the published research available in a certain field.
-This helps researchers and scientists browse the information available related to their field of study and ensure that nothing is being missed as they prepare their work for submission.
+It helps researchers and scientists browse the information available related to their field of study and ensure that nothing is being missed as they prepare their work for submission.

 Most interesting features: